Writers often use writing prompts allow them to find a way in.

 I agree.
 If you want to be a better writer, you need to practice.
 And if writing prompts help you do that, by all means use them.
 I’d rather write in my journal, go on a walk and think about my ideas, or even draft a blog post to practice and figure out what I want to say, or just start working on my next scene or section in a book.
 For me, that’s practice.
 I can always go back and revise.

 It’s no different than playing a sport or an instrument.
 In order to get better, athletes and musicians play.
 They practice specific skills and sometimes they just play for the fun of it.

 Writing is no different.
-So, go the to Writing Prompt page, find one you like, and start writing.
+So, start writing.
 Or, put on your favorite song ever, pick up a pen, and let go.
 What does this song make you think of?
 Why do you love it so much?
 Now . . .
 WRITE . . . and have fun!